Carnforth MPD: West Coast Railways

 McAlpine's interest declined, and resultantly so did Steamtown through lack of investment.
 In 1990 McAlpine's controlling stake in Steamtown Railway Museum Ltd was sold to David Smith, who over the following years has bought out the majority of the minority shareholders.

 With increasing Health and Safety Executive regulations, and an increased reliance on revenue from supplying and servicing steam locomotives to power enthusiast trains, the commercial decision was taken not to reopen Carnforth as a museum or visitor attraction for the 1998 season.

 Steamtown Railway Museum Ltd is a holding company, and operates a railway repair and operating facility on the site.
 Smith later set up West Coast Railways, which operates heritage steam and diesel trains on the national UK railway network.
-Locomotive's known to have been based at Carnforth or based at Carnforth in preservation include: 5972 Olton Hall, 34016 Bodmin, 34067 Tangmere, 34073 249 Squadron, 35018 British India Line, 44767 George Stephenson, 44871, 44932, 45407 The Lancashire Fusilier, 45690 Leander, 45699 Galatea, 46115 Scots Guardsman, 46441, 48151 & 61994 The Great Marquess.
+Ex LMS locomotives known to have been based at Carnforth or based at Carnforth following their preservation include: 44767 George Stephenson, 44871, 44932, 45110, 45407 The Lancashire Fusilier, 45690 Leander, 45699 Galatea, 46115 Scots Guardsman, 46441 & 48151.
+Classes of locomotives which weren't based at Carnforth in LMS and BR days are also based at or were formerly based at Carnforth include: 5972 Olton Hall, 34016 Bodmin, 34067 Tangmere, 34073 249 Squadron, 35018 British India Line & 61994 The Great Marquess.